microsoft/WhatTheHack/xxx-MasteringLinux/Student/Challenge-06.md

 1. Ensure you can view all process running in your server
 2. Check the number of processes are running on your server
 3. Validate if you can see the process tree
-4. Show the init process is running
+4. Show the init process running
 5. Show the PID of the init process

 ## Learning Resources